Ajinkya7242/Ajinkya7242/README.md

 ### **Satmat Technologies Pvt.
 Ltd.**
 📅 *June 2023 – July 2024*
 - Specialized in troubleshooting and resolving bugs in existing applications using **Java & Kotlin**, reducing crash rates by 30%.
-- Developed new features and optimized app performance for projects like **MLC Data, Wazir Wallet, and SG Scanner**.
+- Developed new features and optimized app performance for projects like **MLC Data, Wazir Wallet, Magic Pe and SG Scanner**.
 - Worked on integrating **payment gateways and SMS gateways**.

 ### **Blue Planet Info Solutions Pvt.
 Ltd.** *(Internship)*